 I apologize, but there is no text provided after “Here is the text:” for me to edit.
 To change adjectives as requested, I would need the actual text to work with.
 If you’d like to provide the text, I’ll be happy to make the requested changes.

 - Right-click on an empty space on your desktop and select Nvidia Control Panel.I understand.
-Please provide the text you’d like me to edit, and I’ll change up to 2 adjectives with synonyms while keeping the overall meaning intact.
+Please provide the text you’d like me to edit, and I’ll modify up to 2 adjectives with synonyms while keeping the overall meaning unchanged.

 - Once the Control Panel is open, head over to Manage 3D Settings on the menu on the left.